If you misunderstand how to write a novel with the proper structure, your book will never sell.

 One mistake made by first-time fiction authors is that they do not properly set up the story expectations and the reader goes in expecting one thing, only to get another.

-Nothing annoys readers more and so it is essential that during the setup phase of your novel, you set the expectations that you will meet during the book.
+Nothing annoys readers more, and so it is essential that during the setup phase of your novel, you set the expectations that you will meet during the book or you’ll lose those 5-star reviews that make such a difference.

 - This book is a drama